La Vela de Coro: Threats to the site

 The buildings of La Vela include examples of traditional mud building techniques, a type of construction which often poses conservation problems, because of, for example, its vulnerability to water damage and other natural impacts.
 The climate in this region of Venezuela is classed as semi-arid, but the site was damaged by heavy rain in 2004/2005.
 There were also concerns about the site being affected by inappropriate development.
 These factors resulted in its inclusion on the list of World Heritage in Danger in 2005.
 As at 2019 it is still on the list, although UNESCO has acknowledged progress with corrective measures.

-Among other recommendations, UNESCO has requested the implementation of a comprehensive drainage plan.
+Among other recommendations, UNESCO has requested implementing a comprehensive drainage plan.

 Also, modifications to the buffer zone at La Vela have been proposed.
 These would reduce the overall area protected, but would include a coastal walk to protect the visual relationship of the property with the coastline.